 In advance of a meeting, I'd be happy to answer any specific questions you may have.

 You can visit my website www.newtowncounselling.org

-As a registered member of the British Association for Counselling & Psychotherapy (BACP), I work within the BACP's Ethical Framework for the Counselling Professions.
+I'm an accredited member (MBACP (Accred)) of the British Association for Counselling & Psychotherapy (BACP), I work within the BACP's Ethical Framework for the Counselling Professions.